7empest15/7_teleporter/README.md

 # 7_teleporter

-his script gives you the ability to add teleportation points on your server.
+This script gives you the ability to add teleportation points on your server.

 100% Customizable
 Optimized (2.0ms, i work for optimize it more)